ibauk/smdox/smethods.md

 - we are not the Police.
 We don't have wide-ranging legal powers.
 - we are not the Police.
 We don't have massive funding and high-tech infrastructure.

 The speed monitored by us is calculated as (Check-in - Check-out - Rest) / CorrectedDistance.
 Distance is calculated using odometer readings, corrected if an odo check ride was performed.
 Example: Rally starts 0900.
 Roger records 1 hour rest bonus and checks-in at 1644 having travelled 323 miles.
 Rally time 7h 44, less rest = 6h 44.
-323 / 6h 44 = 47.9mph.
+(323 / 6h 44) = 47.9mph.

 Did that involve any actual speeding?
 Who knows?
-Maybe it did, maybe it didn't, it's not relevant.
+Maybe it did, maybe it didn't, that's just not relevant.